Woman bashed boyfriend with hammer in New Stanton garage, police say

 A former Rostraver woman, whose brother is serving life in prison for using a hammer to bludgeon her boyfriend to death in 2015, was arrested last week for allegedly assaulting a boyfriend with a hammer in New Stanton.

-Jamie L. Boggs, 39, who now lists a Uniontown home address, was charged by state police in Greensburg with aggravated assault, simple assault and harassment in connection with the assault in a Westmore Avenue garage around 1 p.m.
+Jamie L. Boggs, 39, who now lists a Uniontown home address, was charged by state police in Greensburg with aggravated assault, simple assault and harassment in connection with the assault in a Westmore Avenue garage about 1 p.m.
 Thursday, according to court documents filed by Trooper Paige Shreffler.

 Billy Ray Boggs, 52, is an inmate at SCI-Greene.
 He was sentenced to a life term after pleading guilty to first- and third-degree murder in the March 24, 2015, death of Jamie Lynn's former boyfriend, Thomas Guercio, 35.
 The murder occurred at the Rostraver home the siblings shared with Guercio .